Read our Infosheets to learn more about your rights and obligations

 Could the police have strip-searched Patrick?

-A strip-search is a search that is carried out on a naked person and can include a body cavity search (mouth, rectum, etc.).
+A strip-search is a search that is carried out on a naked person and can include a search of body cavities (mouth, rectum, etc.).
 Because it constitutes a serious violation of the person’s privacy and dignity, strip searches generally require judicial authorization (a search warrant).
-Without a warrant, police must consider several factors before deciding whether a strip-search is appropriate under the circumstances.
-Above all else, they must have reasonable grounds for carrying out a strip-search following an arrest.

 Are there some types of body searches that the police cannot carry out on an adolescent arrested on a drug charge?

-No. Adolescents are subject to the same kinds of searches as adults.
 However, certain searches are only carried out in exceptional cases and require authorization from a judge (a warrant).
-This is the case, for instance, if a police officer wants to obtain a sample for a DNA test, such as a skin or hair sample, or cells from the lips, the tongue or the inside of the cheeks.
+This is the case, for instance, if a police officer wants to obtain a sample for a DNA test, such as skin or hair, cells from the lips, the tongue or the inside of the cheeks.

 What can an adolescent do if he believes he has been abusively searched?